 Watch the video by Alfie Aesthetics on how to make the perfect char cloth.

-If you find yourself without matches or a fire starter, fear not!
-There are a ton of ways to start a fire using household materials.
-You can add these 10 items to your best fire starter list from now on!
+If you find yourself without matches or a fire starter, these fire starting materials you can find at home will save the day.
+Add these 10 items to your fire starter list from now on!

 If you have any fire starting tips you would like to share, let us know in the comments section below!